-When I turned forty – that was a big turning point in my life.
+When I get older and turned forty – that was a big turning point in my life.

 And I asked myself, what will it be like at 40?